influxdata/grade/README.md

 * The revision subcommand is the full SHA of the commit, but feel free to use a git tag name or any other string.
 * The timestamp is a Unix epoch timestamp in seconds.
 The above subcommand produces the Unix timestamp for the committer of the most recent commit.
+This assumes that the commits whose benchmarks are being run, all are ascending in time;
+git does not enforce that commits' timestamps are ascending, so if this assumption is broken, your data may look strange when you visualize it.

 ## Schema